nmeri17/suphle-docs/src/docs/v1/io/index.md

 	public function hasKey (string $key):bool;

+	public function getAsCookieString ():string;

 	public function reset ():void;

-	public function prolongSession ():void;

 	public function setFlashValue (string $key, $value):void;
 }
 ```

-Default implementation of `Session` connected uses a file-based handler.
-Thus, if you'll prefer to replace this handler, available options are to either override the `Session::prolongSession` method with an implementation that adequately calls the native `session_set_save_handler` function, or write an adapter for a 3rd-party library dedicated to this purpose.
+Suphle's default implementation of the `Session` interface is powered by the cache storage being connected.
+In addition to the fact that the use of superglobals are prohibited in long-running servers such as Roadrunner's, PHP's native session functionality is file-based.
+This makes it impossible to scale such an application horizontally.
+Even if the underlying session storage were to be replaced with some other mechanism such as the database, its invocation sequence is inscrutable; as are the `session_` calls all over the place.

-This object is booted and managed automatically by `Suphle\Auth\Repositories\BrowserAuthRepo` at the authentication layer.
-The implication of this is that:
+The interface's concrete is booted and managed automatically by `Suphle\Auth\Repositories\BrowserAuthRepo`, at the authentication layer.
+Its implication is that:

 1. Its contents will be empty at routes bound to the `TokenStorage` [authentication mechanism](/docs/v1/routing#authentication).
 This is expected behavior as only browsers send cookies and as such, are capable of session retention.